What happens if you miss the call from the GP?

 Our GPs and nurses will try to call you a minimum of 2 times, leaving at least a few minutes between each call.
 If you miss a second call then we ask you to please call the practice to rebook another telephone triage appointment .
 In order to treat all patients fairly it is important we follow this policy strictly.
 The only exception is upon GP request when there is a medical concern.

 Due to the Coronavirus outbreak we have altered the way we make appointments.
-All patients requiring a face to face appointment will be screened/triaged by telephone, eConsult, or QDoctor.
+All patients requiring a face to face appointment will be screened/triaged by telephone or eConsult.
 This will usually occur in the morning and face to face appointments withclinical staff will be from 12 noon onwards.

 If you wish to make an appointment please use the following methods:

 Telephone: 01522 500240

 eConsult is free to use for NHS patients.
 Use eConsult to ask your GP surgery about your health symptoms, conditions or treatment.
 You can even request things like sick notes and GP letters.